Environmental Health & Safety

 Safety Data Sheets are fact sheets for hazardous chemicals which are developed by the manufacturer to communicate the hazards of the specific chemical, provide guidance for protecting the user from exposure under normal conditions of use and during emergencies (e.g. handlind, storage, personal protective equipment) and, per federal regulations, must be readily available for all chemicals defined as hazardous.

-You may obtain an SDS (MSDS) for your specific chemical or product by doing a quick Google search using your preferred web browser as well.
-In addition, the manufacturer or vendor is often an excellent resource for the specific SDS for the product you are using.
-The Laboratory for Laser Energetics (LLE) has made SDSs available for their staff at http://safety.lle.rochester.edu/530_chemical/msds.php.
+- In addition, the manufacturer or vendor is often an excellent resource for the specific SDS for the product you are using.

 Environmental Health & Safety strongly encourages locations using highly hazardous chemicals (e.g. acutely toxic, mutagenic, teratogenic, carcinogenic, reproductive hazards) to keep paper copies of SDSs on site in case of emergency.

-Directions for obtaining a Safety Data Sheet through the Chematix program:
+Directions for obtaining a Safety Data Sheet through the CampusOptics program:

-3. Search the MSDSonline library using the product name, manufacture, CAS number, or product code to find the SDS
+- Search the Safety Data Sheet library using the product name, manufacturer, CAS number, or product code to find the SDS

 Options for obtaining Safety Data Sheets during an Emergency: